 Fidro + Go Integration

-Fraud detection for Go applications.
+Block disposable emails and detect fraud in your Go app.
 Follow this guide to add email validation and IP intelligence in minutes.

 Overview